 - Price: Some 2.1-surround systems can be an affordable alternative to 5.1- or 7.1- surround systems.
 However, high-end digital sound-projection systems can cost more than $1500.

-To learn more about virtual surround sound and related topics, check out the links on the next page.
+To learn more about virtual surround sound and related topics, check out the links below.